hbc/novitsky_hiv/README.md

    `ICONIC_UCL_pipeline/Scripts/command_line_HIV_pipeline.sh`.
 You should not need to change these for a ready to go installation like on Odyssey.

-3. Create tab-delimited file of sampleID, forward read path, reverse read path
+3. Create tab-delimited file of sampleID, forward read path, reverse read path.
+   This should be called `samples.tsv` and can be in any directory.

 4. Run job for each sample number in the file.
 There are example scripts on Odyssey that do this for multiple samples, but the basic command line is:

         bash ICONIC_UCL_pipeline/Scripts/command_line_HIV_pipeline.sh 1

+   For a practical run, copy the `run.sh` script from an `iconic_ucl_pipeline` directory and edit to specify the samples you want run.

 By default the pipeline uses 8 cores for each sample run.
 It ran relatively quickly for 96 samples using 8 cores today on a single machine.